kislerdm/strech-exercises/exercise_02/README.md

 ## Acceptance Criteria

 - Postgres compatible [ANSI compliant](https://www.oninit.com/manual/informix/100/ddi/ddi32.htm) SQL query is designed.
+- Walkthrough on the steps the data database engine follows when one executes a query is documented.
-- Steps of the query planner are described to explain what a database engine considers for effectively query execution.
+- Answer to the question "what database engine considers to execute query effectively?" is provided.

 ## Solution